WenqinDu/Nonparametric_Inference_on_Network_Effects/README.md

 ## Packed Algorithm Code for Practitioners

-`networkEffectsTest.R:` Wrapped functions and examples for proposed network effects tests in paper 'Optimal nonparametric inference on network effects for relational data with dependent edges'.
+`networkEffectsTest.R:` Wrapped functions and examples for proposed network effects tests in paper 'Optimal nonparametric inference on network effects with dependent edges'.

 ## License